rubygarage/nextjs6-graphql-client-tutorial/README.md

 - A Style Sheet gets shared between all elements.
 - Function values and rules are updated automatically with props.

+#### Install styled-jsx package for server-side rendering:

 ```
 yarn add styled-jsx
 ```

-Full, scoped and component-friendly CSS support for JSX (rendered on the server or the client).
+Styled-jsx is a full, scoped and component-friendly CSS support for JSX (rendered on the server or the client).

+#### Install material core with icons

 ```
 yarn add @material-ui/core @material-ui/icons
 ```

+@material-ui/core is a set of react components that implement Google's Material Design.
+@materail-ui/icons is a set of components with svg icons

 There is an example app that shows how to properly integrate material-ui specifically for nextjs framework. https://github.com/mui-org/material-ui/tree/master/examples/nextjs